-If you’re a pepper-lover like I am, there’s a new cookbook out there for you – The Chile Pepper Bible by Judith Finlayson (a link is provided further down the post for ordering the book!).
+If you’re a pepper-lover, there’s a new cookbook out there for you – The Chile Pepper Bible by Judith Finlayson (a link is provided further down the post for ordering the book!).
 This book celebrates all kinds of peppers in dishes, but opens with a bucketful of information on chilis – their history, diversity, and health benefits, along with an explanation of the Scoville scale – a measurement for the spicy heat individual peppers pack.
 Oh, and there’s also an useful section on the types of chiles.
 (More than you can imagine.)

 But my favorite part of the book is the diversity of the recipes.
 Judith shares 250 recipes from Mexico, Puerto Rico, Indonesia, and from the Caribbean and many other areas of the world.
 How do I know?
 Because the intro to each recipe provides a brief exploration of its roots.

 If you’re a vegetarian, I should mention this is not a vegetarian cookbook.
 There are a large number of vegetarian recipes in the cookbook for desserts, appetizers, condiments, sides and a few main dishes.
 Many of them are vegan friendly too.
 But most of the main dishes incorporate either fish or meat.
 Obviously you can have some fun with substitutions, but I didn’t want you to be surprised.

 To give you a taste of the type of recipes in this wonderful book, I’m sharing this one with you (with permission from the publisher).
 But first a couple of tips in working with the recipes.

 - Some of the peppers may be unfamiliar to you.
 I recommend checking the section of the book that talks about the different types of chiles, and if they’re not mentioned there, research them on the internet to get a sense for the amount of heat they pack.
 The book’s recipes cover a wide range of heat.